 A healthy cat’s nose is usually cool and moist, but dryness is not always indicative of a problem.
-The nose can be dryer and/or warmer for several reasons including sickness, after a nap, dehydration, low humidity, exposure to heat (heater, lying in the sun).
+The nose can be dryer and/or warmer for several reasons including sickness, after a nap, dehydration, low humidity (especially in winter), exposure to heat (heater, lying in the sun).

 When to see a veterinarian

 The best way to determine if a dry nose is an issue is to watch for accompanying signs.
 A skin turgor test can help evaluate for dehydration.
 Lift the skin at the back of the neck and release it, the skin will rapidly snap back into its normal position in the cat who is well hydrated.
 If the cat is dehydrated, the skin will take longer to return to its normal position.

 A dry nose in itself is not a cause for alarm, but it can be a sign of an underlying problem if it is accompanied by other signs which may include: